 - or drunk 1,000 disposable cups of tea or coffee with a serving of milk, - that’s 3 years of coffee breaks, at one cup a day.

-- or drove 118 miles in an average car bag same as if you had driven from London to Calais
+- or drove 118 miles in an average car - about the same as if you had driven from London to Calais.

-Email is vitally important for most of us, but that’s a lot on energy.
+Email is vitally important for most of us, but that’s a lot of energy.